Resogun

-Resogun is a voxel-based side-scrolling shoot 'em up video game developed by Finnish developer Housemarque and published by Sony Interactive Entertainment for the PlayStation 4, PlayStation 3 and PlayStation Vita.
-The PlayStation 4 game was released in North America and the PAL region in November 2013 and in Japan in February 2014, while the Vita and PlayStation 3 versions were released in December 2014.
-Resogun: Heroes, the first downloadable content (DLC), was released in North America on June 24, 2014, while the second DLC, Resogun: Defenders was released on February 17, 2015.
-Resogun draws heavily from the games Defender and Datastorm, and is considered the spiritual successor to Housemarque's previous shoot 'em up games Super Stardust HD and Super Stardust Delta.
+Resogun is a 2013 shoot 'em up video game developed by Housemarque and published by Sony Computer Entertainment for the PlayStation 4.
+Ports for PlayStation 3 and PlayStation Vita developed by Climax Studios were released the following year.
+It draws heavily from the games Defender and Datastorm, and is considered the spiritual successor to Housemarque's previous shoot 'em up games Super Stardust HD and Super Stardust Delta.

-In Resogun the player battles enemies and rescues trapped humans in a cylindrical, voxel-based world.
-The game was well received by video game journalists, who lauded its graphical prowess, fast-paced gameplay, and soundtrack.
-The game was criticized for its short length and lack of tutorials or explanations for several gameplay elements.
-Resogun won several awards, and was nominated for Action Game of the Year at the 2014 DICE Awards, and also appeared at the 2014 GDC Choice Awards.
+In the game, the player battles enemies and rescues trapped humans in a cylindrical, voxel-based world.
+The game was well received by video game journalists, who lauded its graphical prowess, fast-paced gameplay, and soundtrack, though it was criticized for its short length and lack of tutorials.
+Resogun won several awards, and was nominated for Action Game of the Year at the 17th Annual D.I.C.E.
+Awards, and also appeared at the 2014 GDC Choice Awards.